xkhainguyen/xkhainguyen.github.io/_projects/RSL_rayen.md

 category: lab
 ---

-This is my project at the Robotic System Lab during the ETH Robotics Student Fellowship.
+In collaboration with the Robotic System Lab during the ETH Robotics Student Fellowship, I have been leading the effort in enforcing hard constraints on neural networks.

+For a summary, visit <https://center-for-robotics.ethz.ch/education/robotics-student-fellowship/2023-Robotics-Student-Fellows.html>.